-Risk of thromboembolic events after protocolized warfarin reversal with 3-factor prothrombin complex concentrate and factor VIIa
+Risk of thromboembolic events after protocolized warfarin reversal with 3-factor PCC and factor VIIa

 Cassie A. Barton, Nathan B. Johnson, Jon Case, Bruce Warden, Darrel Hughes, Jason Zimmerman, Gregory Roberti, Wesley D. McMillian, Martin Schreiber